Protect the world’s peace. Donate to support Ukraine

 How many pages is The Intelligence Trap — Why Smart People Do Stupid Things and How to Make Wiser Decisions and when was it published?

-How does The Intelligence Trap — Why Smart People Do Stupid Things and How to Make Wiser Decisions relate to everyday life?
+Who is the author of The Intelligence Trap — Why Smart People Do Stupid Things and How to Make Wiser Decisions?